How to help someone with postnatal depression

 Although you can be there to offer support, sometimes professional help is also needed.
 Support them to connect with professionals such as their NHS GP, midwife or health visitor and discuss their options.
 It is their job to help and there are different treatments and support options which may include psychological therapy and/ or medication.
 You can also speak to our expert psychologists who are experienced in helping those with postnatal depression.

 Be there and listen (you don’t have to fix it!)

-Simply be there.
+Simply be there and spend time with your close one.
 Offer space for them to express their emotions safely and be heard; no matter what they are feeling.
 It can be tempting to jump in to offer advice, work it out or find solutions to ‘fix it’ but this may not be helpful.

 Offer compassion, care and understanding

 First off, it is important to know PND is no one's fault; not yours and not theirs.
 Pregnancy comes with adjustment in all areas of life including social, relational, physical, emotional as well as changes in identity and life roles.
 It’s no wonder people struggle; this stuff is hard.
 Know that a lot of what happens in our minds is not our fault, we don’t choose depression.

 Support them to eat healthy, keep active and get rest

 Keeping the basics right is essential (as much as possible with a new baby!).
 Research shows that healthy diet, sleep and activity can offer a real buffer to symptoms of depression and can even rival the effect of medications.

 Increasing achievement and enjoyable activities

 Over time, people with depression tend to do less and less and opportunities for fulfilment may disappear completely; getting dressed or brushing teeth may even seem too much.